-PLANNED APPROACH TO INTERNAL AUDIT 2025/26
+PLANNED APPROACH TO INTERNAL AUDIT 2026/27

-The indicative Internal Audit programme for 2025/26 is set out on pages 7 to 14.
-We met with the Corporate Management Team to bring together a full plan which was presented to the Governance and Audit Committee meeting for review in January and is now being presented for formal approval.
+The indicative Internal Audit programme for 2026/27 is set out on pages 6 to 12.
+We met with the Corporate Management Team to bring together a full plan, this would be presented to the Governance and Audit Committee meeting for review.
 We will keep the programme under continuous review during the year and will introduce to the plan any significant areas of risk identified by management during that period.

 The plan is set within the context of a multi-year approach to internal audit planning, such that all areas of key risks would be looked at over a three-year audit cycle.
-We have suggested future areas of focus as part of the three-year strategic internal audit plan, set out on pages 5 and 6.
+We have suggested future areas of focus as part of the three-year strategic internal audit plan, set out on pages 4 and 5.